-Indeed, the TNW meets the obvious need, but not so easy to get, to know the intrinsic value of a company based on what is material, ie that can be converted into cash in case termination of the activity and to liquidation (sale of fixed assets, inventory and payment of receivable) and the payment of debts with third parties (banks, suppliers, taxes ... etc..).
+Indeed, the TNW meets the obvious need, but it is not so easy to get, to know the intrinsic value of a company based on what is material, i.e., what can be converted into cash in case of termination of the activity, liquidation of assets (sale of fixed assets, inventory, and payment of receivables) and payment of debts with third parties (banks, suppliers, taxes, etc.).

-TNW is a concept very down to earth.
-All intangible valuations, ie intangible assets: patents, expenses, goodwill, licenses and all other intellectual property that the company may have are excluded in the calculation.
+TNW is a concept that is very down to earth.
+All intangible valuations, i.e., intangible assets: patents, expenses, goodwill, licenses, and all other intellectual property that the company may have, are excluded in the calculation.

-Tangible Net Worth calculationEssential prerequisite to any assessment of TNW, it is necessary to ensure that the balance sheet is representative of the financial reality of the business.
-If this is not the case, the TNW will be biased and lead to a false estimate of the value of the company.
+Tangible Net Worth calculationAs a key prerequisite to any assessment of TNW, it is necessary to ensure that the balance sheet is representative of the financial reality of the business.
+If this is not the case and the financial statements are fraudulent, the TNW will be biased and lead to a false estimate of the value of the company.

-For example, if the value of the stock is overvalued (valuation in the balance sheet of dead stock), tangible net worth will also be false (see the pitfalls of balance).
-This principle is true for any difference in value of balance sheet assets (fixed assets, receivables ... etc..) compared to reality.
+For example, if the value of the stock is overvalued (as shown in the balance sheet of dead stock), the tangible net worth will also be false (see the pitfalls the of the balance sheet).
+This principle is true for any difference in the value of balance sheet assets (fixed assets, receivables, etc.) compared to reality.

-Why exclude intangibles from credit analysisIntangible assets are immaterial and unquantifiable (cash is intangible but perfectly quantifiable), they are subject to subjectivity in large proportions.
+Why exclude intangibles from credit analysis?Intangible assets are immaterial and unquantifiable (cash is intangible but perfectly quantifiable), they are subject to subjectivity in large proportions.
 Indeed, how to define rationally the value of goodwill or a patent?
-It is extremely difficult because their actual value depends on external context which may rapidly evoluate.
+It is extremely difficult because their actual value depends on external context, which may rapidly evolve.

-For example, a patent may have some value for a few months and become obsolete overnight.
-The value of goodwill may vary depending on many criteria: competitive environment, market growth, positioning.
+For example, a patent may have some value for a few months but become obsolete overnight.
+The value of goodwill may vary depending on many criteria: competitive environment, market growth, and positioning.

-Consequence of this subjectivity, the valuation of intangible assets varies with the business strategy.
-They will swell if the executive wants to sell his company, they will decrease if it wants to reduce its net income.
+As a consequence of this subjectivity, the valuation of intangible assets varies with business strategy.
+They will swell if the executive wants to sell his company, anthey will decrease if it wants to reduce its net income.

 Moreover, the principle of credit analysis is to determine the capacity of a company to pay its bills in a few months.
 However, intangible assets are hardly marketable and therefore does not strengthen the solvency of a company in the short term.